qvarforth/trackdirect/README.md

 #### Start the collectors
 Before starting the collector you need to update the trackdirect configuration file (trackdirect/config/trackdirect.ini).

-Start the collector using the provided shell-script.
+Start the collector by using the provided shell-script.
 Note that if you have configured multiple collectors (fetching from multiple aprs servers, for example both APRS-IS and CWOP-IS) you need to call the shell-script multiple times.
 ```
 ~/trackdirect/server/scripts/collector.sh trackdirect.ini 0
 ```

 #### Start the websocket server
+Before starting the websocket server you need to update the trackdirect configuration file (trackdirect/config/trackdirect.ini).

+When the user interacts with the map we want it to be populated with objects from the backend.
+To achive good performance we avoid using background HTTP requests (also called AJAX requests), instead we use websocket communication.
+The included trackdirect js library (trackdirect.min.js) will connect to our websocket server and request objects for the current map view.

+Start the websocket server by using the provided shell script.
 ```
 ~/trackdirect/server/scripts/wsserver.sh trackdirect.ini
 ```

-If you have enabled a firewall, make sure the selected port is open (we are using port 9000 by default).
+If you have enabled a firewall, make sure the selected port is open (we are using port 9000 by default, can be changed in trackdirect.ini).
 ```
 sudo ufw allow 9000
 ```

 #### Start generating heatmaps
+When you zoom out the map, it is usually too demanding to render all the objects on the map, instead we have to show something else.
+What we do is that we show a heat map that tells the user where in the world we have the highest APRS activity.

 I recommend generating new heatmaps once every hour in production (I suggest that you schedule it using cron).
 ```
 ~/trackdirect/server/scripts/heatmapcreator.sh trackdirect.ini ~/trackdirect/htdocs/public/heatmaps
 ```